ewarchul/cecs/cran-comments.md

 # Resubmission

+This is a resubmission of previously archived package.
+The package was archived due to the presence of the obsolete header <malloc.h> in C source code.

+In this version I have:

+* removed <malloc.h> header
+* extened package with CEC 2015 and CEC 2019
+* improved performance.

+## Test environments
+* local R installation, R 3.6.3
+* ubuntu 16.04 (on travis-ci), R 3.6.3
+* win-builder (devel)

+## R CMD check results

+0 errors | 0 warnings | 0 note

+# Previous resubmission

 This is a resubmission.
 In this verion I have:

-* move data files from inst/extdata directory to the external source (http://home.elka.pw.edu.pl/~ewarchul/)
+* moved data files from inst/extdata directory to the external source (http://home.elka.pw.edu.pl/~ewarchul/)
-* provide functions to download and extract data
+* provided functions to download and extract data
-* provide function to delete extracted archive data in inst/extdata directory
+* provided function to delete extracted archive data in inst/extdata directory
-* add reference to specifications of benchmark in the DESCRIPTION.
+* added reference to specifications of benchmark in the DESCRIPTION.

 ## Test environments
 * local R installation, R 3.6.3